EBI-Metagenomics/mgnify-metagenomics-360/docs/source/virify.rst

 Prerequisites
 ---------------
+These instructions are for the course VM.
+To run externally please see the section at the end.

 To begin the practical we need to setup our docker container.
 Change into the **virify_tutorial** directory and setup the environment by running the following commands in your current terminal session: